- LAST REVIEWED: 02 August 2017

 Precautionary actions to protect health and ensure safety have always been an important part of public health practice.
 When hazards are well established with scientific evidence, precautionary action is most likely to receive consensus support.
 But when there are significant gaps in the scientific understanding of putative hazards, precautionary regulatory policies and recommendations to consumers are often controversial.
 Advocates for precautionary action against speculated threats have traditionally referred to commonsensical notions such as “better to be safe than sorry” and “better to err on the side of caution.”
 Since the 1970s, these notions have been codified into various formulations of the “precautionary principle” and have been invoked when scientific support is lacking as justifications for restricting specific technologies and requiring warnings.
 The precautionary principle has been applied to biotechnology, chemical pollutants, radiation exposure, food safety, medical technologies, occupational hazards, exposure to pathogenic organisms, and other public health concerns.
 International, national, local, and public health organizations have formally adopted frameworks for applying the precautionary principle.
 This article is an introductory guide to diverse formulations, analyses, applications, controversies, and implications of the precautionary principle relevant to public health practice.
 It is multidisciplinary with references to the literature of philosophy, ethics, law, economics, public policy, technology, risk analysis, toxicology, and other fields as well as public health.

 A difficulty in studying the precautionary principle is that it has been formulated in a variety of ways with varying implications for when and how precautionary action should be implemented.
 No single formulation has been universally adopted.
 These references discuss influential statements that include definitions of the precautionary principle and analyses of various definitions.
+Gilbert 2020 provides a convenient overview.
 United Nations General Assembly 1992 offers one of the most frequently cited definitions.
 Sandin 1999 and Grandjean 2004 offer analyses of definitions combined with advocacy perspectives.
 Morris 2000 and Holdway 2009 offer analyses of definitions with an emphasis on difficulties for using them as a conceptual foundation for precautionary action.
-The influential Wingspread Consensus Statement on the Precautionary Principle issued at the conclusion of the 1998 Wingspread Conference on the Precautionary Principle defined the principle as: “When an activity raises threats of harm to human health or the environment, precautionary measures should be taken even if some cause and effect relationships are not fully established scientifically” (from Science and Environmental Health Network, cited under Activist Organizations).
+Persson 2016 suggests criteria to guide when the principle is applicable.
+The influential Wingspread Consensus Statement on the Precautionary Principle issued at the conclusion of the 1998 Wingspread Conference on the Precautionary Principle defined the principle as: “When an activity raises threats of harm to human health or the environment, precautionary measures should be taken even if some cause and effect relationships are not fully established scientifically” (from Science & Environmental Health Network, cited under Activist Organizations).
 Conceptual challenges to defending the precautionary principle as a decision rule were raised in Carter and Peterson 2015a.
-Steglich-Petersen 2015 offers a response to those challenges and Carter and Peterson 2015b offers a rejoinder.
+Steglich-Petersen 2015 offers a response to those challenges, and Carter and Peterson 2015b offers a rejoinder.

 Carter, J. Adam, and Martin Peterson.
 2015a.
 On the epistemology of the precautionary principle.
 Erkenntnis 80.1: 1–13.